letsdiscodev/docs.letsdisco.dev/docs/exhaustive-documentation/worker-processes.md

 # Worker Processes

 In your `disco.json` file, you can define many services.
-The one that has the name `web` will be exposed to the internet by Disco.
+The one that has the name `web` will be exposed to the internet by disco.
 The other ones will just run.

 ```json
 {